Submitting to the International Journal of Self-Taught and Outsider Art

 After the article or shorter notice is accepted, it is sent to the manuscript editor, where it will be styled to conform to the International Journal of Self-Taught and Outsider Art style.
 A PDF of the edited manuscript is returned to the author for final corrections, to be marked on that copy.
 The author will be asked to proofread the page proofs of the article.
 A cost will be incurred for major edits to the article or shorter notice.

-Authors will receive 6 offprint’s of the issue featuring their article or shorter notice.
+Authors will a copy of the printed issue featuring their article or shorter notice.

 Acceptable File Types